|

 visited.
 With its winding hilly streets graced by architectural gems from the

-past, Asheville has come to be known as the “Paris of the South.”
+past, Asheville has been referred to as the “Paris of the South.”
 Every section

 of this enchanting city is blessed with unique and irreplaceable buildings that